 Please note that transcript procedures differ slightly for the Fine Arts and French Language summer program in Paris.
 Please contact Abby Comeau at ISA (see below) for additional information.

-Should you need additional transcripts sent in the future (for jobs, graduate school, etc.) you must complete an Additional Transcript Request Form (ATRF) and send it in with the required payment amount.
+Should you need additional transcripts sent in the future (for jobs, graduate school, etc.) you must complete an Additional Transcript Request Form (ATRF).
+The form has a credit card option, but payment is also accepted by mail using a money order, cashier's check, or personal check.
 Please read the payment information on the form very carefully.
 Requests submitted with a money order, cashier's check, or credit card will be processed within 3 weeks.
-Requests submitted with a personal check will be held during a 2-week clearing period in addition to the 3-week processing period.
-To pay with a credit card, you must fill out the Credit Card Authorization Form found in the column on the left and send it in with your ATRF.
+Requests submitted with a personal check will be held during a 1-week clearing period in addition to the 3-week processing period.

 Students should also include any additional required forms with the ATRF: i.e. AADSAS.
 If you are requesting a transcript to be sent to a university that is part of the University of California (UC) system or to WES (World Education Services), an original transcript will be required.
 In this case, please contact ISA to review your options.